 G

+Gangway

+A movable walkway between a seaplane and a platform or pier for the purpose of embarkation and disembarkation of passengers.

 Gate Delivery Item

-Baggage withdrawn from passengers at the boarding gate because of size/weight/space that is not possible to handle as DAA and delivered on arrival baggage belt with other checked baggage.
+Baggage withdrawn from passengers at the boarding gate that, because of size/weight/space, is not possible to handle as DAA and delivered on arrival baggage belt with other checked baggage.

 General Maintenance Manual (GMM)

 See Maintenance Management Manual (MMM).